 Based on the info from LanguageLearningSoftware, Pimsleur is on the high-end, price-wise of the programs, along with Rosetta Stone and Tell Me More.
 See comparison of price and ratings here.
 So learning at home has its price.

-The Pimsleur Approach has a fascinating video that explains in detail how language learning actually works for adults.
 Another website, Learning101, claims it does work, but not as quickly as the company claims.

 My research on these learn-on-your-own programs will continue and I will let you know as I update information here.
 I plan to contact all the language learning software companies to see if they might consider adding Basque to their repertoire.